 Based on these 3 factors, I look at dividend stocks as a triple play on your way to becoming a dividend millionaire.

-I Want To Become A Dividend Millionaire: How Many Stocks Should I Own?
+I Want To Become A Dividend Millionaire: How Many Steady Dividend Stocks Should I Own?

-There is no exact answer here.
+There is no exact answer about the number of dividend stocks to own.
 But, academic research suggests 20-25 is enough to provide adequate diversification.

 If you are a beginning investor, don’t let that scare you away.
 Aim for 3 to 5 dividend stocks in your investment portfolio to get started.

-Make sure each stock is from a different industry.
-And, provides essential services or products to reduce investment risk.
+Ensure each stock is from a different industry and provides essential services or products.

-Just look at the industries our 5 stocks reviewed today operate in:
+Just look at the industries from the 5 stocks reviewed today: